Peruvian Slang Words and Phrases

 Peruvian slang words and phrases, known as jerga, can be heard throughout the country.
-Even if you have perfected your spoken Spanish, some of these Peruvian slang terms may have you scratching your head.
-So, here are a few common slang expressions that you might hear while travelling in Peru.
+You’ll also come across plenty of slang in Peru’s trashy and sensationalist tabloid newspapers.
+Even if you’ve perfected your spoken Spanish, some of these words may have you scratching your head.
+So, here are a few common slang expressions that you might hear while traveling in Peru.

 Updated to include many of the suggestions left by readers.
 Thanks for the input, keep ‘em coming!